Offers over

 A Rare Slice of Rural Bedfordshire – Character Cottage with Stunning Views & Generous Plot

-Built in 1873 and part of a row of former estate cottages set deep in the Bedfordshire countryside, this three-bedroom home offers a peaceful escape from the pace of modern life - with views, history, and a wonderful sense of community.
+Built in 1873 and part of a row of former estate cottages tucked deep into the Bedfordshire countryside, this three-bedroom home offers a peaceful retreat full of charm, history, and a wonderful sense of community.

 A Bit of History